-[1] Federal regulation 34 C.F.R.-104.44 (c) (pdf) □ (https://www2.ed.gov/policy/rights/reg/ocr/34cfr104.pdf).
+[1] Federal Regulation 34 C.F.R.-104.44 (c) (pdf)Links to an external site..

 Relevant Policy and Law (Page 13 of 30)

 In Module Two of this course, you were briefly introduced to the federal laws that inform campus policies regarding inclusion of students with disabilities.
 These are explained in more detail below.